XRPLF/xrpl-dev-portal/content/reference-data-api.md

 To install the Data API v2:

 1. Install HBase.
 For production use, configure it in distributed mode.
-  2. Clone the rippled Historical Database Git Repository:
+2. Clone the Historical Database Git Repository:

         git clone https://github.com/ripple/rippled-historical-database.git

     (You can also download and extract a zipped release instead.)

 3. Use npm to install additional modules:

         cd rippled-historical-database
         npm install

     The install script creates the required config files: `config/api.config.json` and `config/import.config.json`

 4. Change the config files as needed.
 Remove the `postgres` section from `api.config.json`.

 Reports, stats, and aggregated exchange data needs more processing before the API can make it available.
 This processing uses Apache Storm as well as some custom scripts.
 See [Storm Setup](https://github.com/ripple/rippled-historical-database/blob/develop/storm/README.md) for more information.

-At this point, the rippled Historical Database is installed.
+At this point, the Data API is installed.
 See [Services](#services) for the different components that you can run.

 ### Tests ###

 Dependencies:

 * [Docker Compose](https://docs.docker.com/compose/install/)

 ```